Intro

 What counts as The Thing?
 It could be:

-• Your parents are diagnosed with early-onset Alzheimer's
+- Your parent was diagnosed with early-onset Alzheimer’s

 Unexpected health issues are more common than you might expect, as shown by the increasing number of people who are declined coverage as they age.